FAQ

 Curriculum

-Program curriculum and course descriptions can be found on http://guide.berkeley.edu/
+Program curriculum and course descriptions can be found on the Berkeley Catalog.

-Berkeley’s Analytics program is offered as a summer (August) start only.
+Berkeley’s Analytics program is a lock-step, 12-month program that is offered as an August start only.

 The Master of Analytics program is a full-time, in-person program.